Clever-ISA/Clever-ISA/specs/Main.md

     - 0x8 with h=0xf (ifjmp): Indirect Fast Jump.
 Does not synchronize instruction stream with memory.
 - 0x9 (icall): Indirect call to the destination, pushing the ip of the next instruction to the stack.
 - 0xA (ifcall): Indirect fast call to the address in r15, storing the ip of the next instruction in r14.
 Does not synchronize instruction stream with memory.
-- 0xB (jmpsf): Jump and Set flags.
-Reads r0 and stores the result in `flags`.
-Does not modify any reserved bits or supervisor bits in program mode, but may set `flags.XM` if clear.
+- 0xB (jsm): Jump and Set flags.
+Reads r0 and stores the result in `mode`.
-- 0xC (callsf): Call procedure and set flags.
-If v is set in `h`, then pushes `flags` before `ip`.
-Then loads `flags` with the value in `r0.
-Does not modify any reserved bits or supervisor bits in program mode, but may set `flags.XM` if clear.
+- 0xC (callsm): Call procedure and set mode.
+If v is set in `h`, then pushes `mode` before `ip`.
+Then loads `mode` with the value in `r0.
-- 0xD (retrsf): Return from procedure and restore `flags`. pops an 8-byte value from the stack and returns to that address.
-Prior to returning, also pops `flags`.
-Does not modify any reserved bits or supervisor bits in program mode, but may set `flags.XM` if clear.
+- 0xD (retrsm): Return from procedure and restore `mode`. pops an 8-byte value from the stack and returns to that address.
+Prior to returning, also pops `mode`.

 ##### Supervisor calls